This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Anti-Fungal and Anti-Bacterial Properties

-- Keep scalp health in check
+- Promotes cleaner, fresher scalp health

 Does Baking Soda and Vinegar Work for Gray Hair?